TomatenKuchenDEV/docs/docs/managebot/setup.md

 The panel main URL is the URL of the homepage of the panel, as such without parameters like `server/12345678` at the end.

+### URL example

+URL of a server: https://panel.ptero/server/12345678 URL you have to enter: https://panel.ptero/

 The bot supports HTTP as well as HTTPS panels - just make sure that the panels require a valid certificate when using HTTPS.
 If you don't have that, use HTTP without SSL.

 An "alias" refers to a single panel.
 With aliases you can use multiple Pterodactyl panels at the same time.